 A transient ischemic attack (TIA) is a temporary period of symptoms similar to those of a stroke.
 A TIA usually lasts only a few minutes and doesn't cause permanent damage.

-Often called a ministroke, a transient ischemic attack may be a warning.
-About 1 in 3 people who has a transient ischemic attack will eventually have a stroke, with about half occurring within a year after the transient ischemic attack.
+Often called a ministroke, a TIA may be a warning.
+About 1 in 3 people who has a TIA will eventually have a stroke, with about half occurring within a year after the TIA.

-A transient ischemic attack can serve as both a warning of a future stroke and an opportunity to prevent it.
+A TIA can serve as both a warning of a future stroke and an opportunity to prevent it.

 Transient ischemic attacks usually last a few minutes.
 Most signs and symptoms disappear within an hour, though rarely symptoms may last up to 24 hours.
 The signs and symptoms of a TIA resemble those found early in a stroke and may include sudden onset of:

 - Weakness, numbness or paralysis in the face, arm or leg, typically on one side of the body

 - Slurred or garbled speech or difficulty understanding others

 - Blindness in one or both eyes or double vision